benqcloud/gerrit-plugins_ai-code-review/README.md

 - `forceCreateAssistant`: In Stateful mode, forces the creation of a new assistant with each request instead of only when configuration settings change or Changes are merged.
 - `aiUsePositiveSeed`: Only generate positive seeds, this is needed for some models, f.i Mistral.
 Defaults to false.
+- `aiMistralCompat`: Enable Mistral API compatibility mode.
+When enabled, the `seed` parameter is serialized as `random_seed` in API requests to match Mistral's API requirements.
+Defaults to false.

   **NOTE**: This option may increase OpenAI API usage and should be used for **testing or debugging purposes only**.